Quantifying Light-assisted Collisions in Optical Tweezers Across the Hyperfine Spectrum

 Figure \ref{fig:beta_vs_detuning} shows two-body loss rates on a logarithmic (top) and linear (bottom) scale as a function of the LAC pulse detuning ($\Delta_{\mathrm{D1}},\Delta_{\mathrm{D2}}$) across the hyperfine transitions (\textit{i-v}) of the D1 (blue circles) and D2 (gold circles) lines of $^{87}\mathrm{Rb}$ (we omit the forbidden D2 $F=2 \rightarrow F'=0$ transition).
 The corresponding molecular photoassociation potentials $U_e(R)$ are calculated and plotted as a function of internuclear distance $R$, where each potential belongs to one of 14 molecular symmetries determined by the projection of total electronic and nuclear angular momentum along the internuclear axis \cite{jones2006ultracold}.
 To simplify our calculation, we ignore effects from rotation due to the small initial velocity of the atoms ($ \approx$ \SI{0.5}{cm/s}) and large interatomic distances at which collisions occur \cite{koch2012coherent}.

-Triangles in the bottom plot show simulated two-body loss probabilities from a Monte Carlo model (MC2) that simulates the trajectory of two atoms in a Gaussian potential, assuming a fixed temperature of $T=$ \SI{29(2)}{\uK}.
+Triangles in the bottom plot show simulated two-body loss rates from a Monte Carlo model (MC2), with a global scaling factor applied.
+This model calculates the trajectories of two atoms in a Gaussian potential assuming a constant temperature of $T=$ \SI{29(2)}{\uK}.
 When atoms reach a Condon radius for a given detuning, the Landau-Zener transition probability $P_{LZ}=\exp \left (-2 \pi \hbar \Omega^2/\alpha|v_{rel}| \right )$ is used to calculate the inelastic collision probability \cite{suominen1995optical}.
 Here, $\Omega$ is the resonant electronic Rabi rate, $v_{rel}$ is the relative velocity of the atoms along the internuclear axis, and $\alpha\approx\left|\partial\left[U_e(R)\right]\partial R\right|_{R=R_C}$ is the slope parameter for any one of the 384 potentials.
 If a collision occurs, we solve the classical equations of motion for a single atom experiencing the potential for the duration of the excited-state lifetime.
 The kinetic energy gain is then evenly distributed between the two atoms along the internuclear axis.
 If the final kinetic energy of each atom exceeds the trap depth, a two-body loss event is recorded (additional details are provided in the Supplemental Material \cite{supplement}).

-Modelling the hyperfine dependence of loss rates is complicated by unknown Rabi rates and excited-state lifetimes of potentials that conform to specific molecular symmetries, which may differ from those of the atomic dipole transition \cite{julienne1991cold}.
-To address this, we treat $\Omega$ for each hyperfine transition as a free parameter, adjusting it to optimize agreement with experimental data.
-Values for $\Omega$ are listed in Ref.~\cite{supplement}, along with the corresponding single-atom values for oscillator strengths, relative hyperfine intensities, and branching ratios \cite{steck2001rubidium,ya2008quantum}, all of which are included in MC2.
-To account for the difference in units between simulation and experiment, each loss probability is scaled by a uniform conversion constant that approximately aligns the scales of loss rates and loss probabilities assuming the atomic Rabi rate.
-While this limits the predictive capability of MC2 with respect to the absolute scale of $\Omega$, the relative Rabi rates between transitions offer valuable insight into the role of molecular potentials in shaping the loss-rate spectrum.
+Modeling the hyperfine dependence of loss rates is complicated by unknown Rabi rates and excited-state lifetimes of potentials that conform to specific molecular symmetries, which may differ from those of the atomic dipole transition \cite{julienne1991cold}.
+To address this, we treat $\Omega$ as an adjustable parameter with a unique value for each hyperfine transition that is determined by reproducing the relative frequency and amplitude dependence of the measured loss rates.
+The values for $\Omega$, along with the corresponding single-atom values for oscillator strength, relative hyperfine intensity, and the branching ratios \cite{steck2001rubidium,ya2008quantum}, reproduce the absolute value of measured loss rates to within a global factor of 5 \cite{supplement}.